UoM-MSc-Robotics-2024-Team-1/t1_leo_nav/README.md

 ### t1_nav

-The `t1_nav` package is focused on navigation and includes:
+The `t1_nav` package is focused on autonomous navigation and mapping, it includes:

 - Integration with `nav2` and Behavior Trees for advanced navigation strategies.
+- Uses SLAM Toolbox for mapping

 - There are scripts that are currently underdevelopment but still function and can be looked at for self learning
   - `explore.py` for autonomous navigation and mapping.